 Unlike most other states, employees in Puerto Rico are not employees at will; an employee can only be terminated for just cause.
 Generally, just cause for termination exists when an employee engages in disorderly conduct, fails to perform work according to company standards or repeatedly violates the employer’s reasonable written rules.
 Exceptions are granted under the employee’s probation period or if an employee was hired for a specific term and completed that term prior to termination.

 If a contract specifies a fixed term for employment, then the employee can be dismissed after the term is complete.
 However, a fixed term of employment does not deprive an employee of protection under Puerto Rico law.
-Employers can hire an employee for a probationary period of no more than three months.
+Employers can hire an employee for a probationary period of no more than nine months (for non-exempt) or twelve months (for exempt).
 Once the probationary period has passed, the employment contract will be interpreted as if it is for an indefinite term.